SuborbitalPigeon/chapter_image/text/image.md

 where $s_x$ and $s_y$ are the scaling factors (values $\lt 1$ denote scaling up) in the $x$ and $y$ directions respectively.

 It is common in image processing to reduce the size of images in order to speed up more complex operations later in the processing pipeline.
-It was quite common in the early days of digital cameras for images to be *upscaled* in order to achieve more marketable *megapixel* counts.
+In the early days of digital photography, it was quite common for digital cameras to *upscale* their output images in order to achieve more marketable *megapixel* counts.
-However, adding information which is not in the original image can actually cause the effective resolution to reduce.^[This brings to mind the quote 'Prediction is very difficult, especially if it's about the future'[@anker_forecasting_2017], which is attributed to Neils Bohr]
+However, trying to add information which is not in the original image actually cause the effective resolution to reduce.^[This brings to mind the quote 'Prediction is very difficult, especially if it's about the future'[@anker_forecasting_2017], which is attributed to Neils Bohr]

 ### Rotation